 Parsley originally comes from the eastern Mediterranean countries.

 Parsley season runs from May through October.

 Parsley tastes very spicy and aromatic.

 How Healthy Is Parsley?

-Parsley also contains a considerable amount of the minerals iron, potassium, magnesium and calcium, as well as protein and vitamins.
-It’s also one of the most vitamin C-rich ingredients around, containing 166 milligrams of the vitamin per 100 gram serving.
-It’s also a great source of vitamin A-- just 2.5 tablespoons of the finely-chopped herb covers your daily requirement.
+Parsley also contains a considerable amount of the minerals iron, potassium, magnesium, and calcium, as well as protein and vitamins.
+It’s also one of the most vitamin C-rich ingredients around, containing 166 milligrams of the vitamin per 100-gram serving.
+It’s also a great source of vitamin A-- just 2.5 tablespoons of the finely-chopped herb cover your daily requirement.

 Finally, parsley is a great option if you’re suffering from bad breath.
-Its combination of chlorophyll and the essential oil apiol creates odour-binding properties that refresh the breath when consumed raw.
+Its combination of chlorophyll and the essential oil apiol creates odor-binding properties that refresh the breath when consumed raw.

 |Parsley Nutritional Info (100 g)|

 The fresher the parsley the better the flavor and nutrition, so ensure you’re only purchasing the freshest available.
 Look out for deep green leaves with no wilting or discoloration.